The Unassisted Triple Play and Catchers

 No, not in the big leagues (not yet anyway).
 But it has occurred before in organized ball.

-The Only Recorded Unassisted Triple Play by a Catcher
+The Two Recorded Unassisted Triple Plays by a Catcher

 The date was April 27, 1976 and the location was Agawam Ball Park near Springfield, Massachusetts.
 It was a high school baseball game between the Agawam High Brownies and the Ludlow High Lions.